Clairty-Digital-Twin/clarity-loop-backend/docs/archive/EMULATOR.md

 File / package Purpose Local-dev behaviour src/clarity/storage/mock_repository.py In-memory stub implementing the same Repository interface.
 Default for unit tests (tests/unit/*).
-No external service needed. src/clarity/storage/firestore_client.py Concrete adapter to Google Cloud Firestore via google-cloud-firestore.
+No external service needed. src/clarity/storage/firestore_client.py Concrete adapter to Google Cloud Firestore via google-cloud-Firestore.
 Looks for GOOGLE_CLOUD_PROJECT; if absent, falls back to FIRESTORE_EMULATOR_HOST → works with the local emulator. tests/integration/* Use MockRepository or parametrize to FirestoreClient if env var USE_EMULATOR=1.
 Lets CI spin up an emulator container for “real” reads/writes.
-Makefile / scripts/* There’s a make emulate-firestore target that runs the emulator via Docker (if you have Cloud SDK).
+Makefile / scripts/* There’s a make emulate-Firestore target that runs the emulator via Docker (if you have Cloud SDK).
 One-liner to get a local Firestore instance.

 ⸻